cc-archive/cc-wp-theme/README.md

 ## Overview

 This theme is used on <https://creativecommons.org>. *How* it is used needs to be researched and documented.
+Prior documentation:

+> This is the Creative Commons master theme.
+It is currently used in themes for
+> CC.org, wiki.CC.org, CC.net, search.CC.org and labs.CC.org.
+Some files are
+> generated, so if you make changes to the CSS files, for example, you should
+> run:
+>
+> $ make
+>
+> This should generate any necessary files dynamically.

 ## Dependencies